+Admitted transfer students with at least a 3.000 transferrable GPA will automatically be considered.
 Transfer Scholarships are awarded to selected McMinnville Campus students who have attended two- or four-year accredited colleges and universities.
-Only students with at least a 3.000 GPA will automatically be considered for transfer scholarships.
 No separate application is required and students will be eligible for the following awards: